Henry-Os/University-of-Helsinki-python-course/README.md

 # Exercises
-This is a repo with submodules of repos, for the answers to University of Helsinki's cousrses in 'Geo-Python' and 'Automating GIS'.
+This is a repo with the answers to the exercises for the University of Helsinki's cousrses in 'Geo-Python' and 'Automating GIS'.